Tulip 6.0.0

 1191 */

-1192 * @brief Returns the first edge found between the two given nodes.
+1197 * @brief Returns all the edges between two nodes.

-1195 * @param source The source of the hypothetical edge.
+1198 * @param source The source of the hypothetical edges.

-1196 * @param target The target of the hypothetical edge.
+1199 * @param target The target of the hypothetical edges.

-1197 * @param directed When set to false
+1200 * @param directed When set to false edges from target to source are also considered

 1206 /**